 His collection of sculptures and structures portray bridges to nature.
 He imaginatively creates shiny, reflecting steel sculptures finished with branches and leaves.
 Two of his structures are literally Bridges.
 One is a thirty foot leat carrying water plants in the summer and shimmering water over galvanised steel trays in the winter.

-‘Flux’ by Chris Speyer is an exhibition of of large-scale environmental ceramic sculptures which opened in The Paddock.
+‘Flux’ by Chris Speyer is an installation of of large-scale environmental ceramic sculptures which opened in The Paddock.
 It includes a trio of sculptures with an environmentally sensitive performance element.

 Two sculptures have been fired and one is being built on-site using Devon soil and estate rocks.
 Come and watch Chris in action.

-‘STREET’ a celebration of street art and underground street artists in The Sheds Gallery until August.
+‘STREET’ a celebration of street art and underground street artists in the Sheds Gallery from 15 January 2021.

 ‘STREET’ centres around Letts’ early abstract photographs of gritty, ephemeral street art and the artists in the back streets of London and Paris.
 The show includes works by often anonymous underground street artists who have produced striking, political art on weathered wood panels.